 “You look like a Freak…” Gender and Societal Recognition

 Evaluating the cultural concept of normalcy and how it impacts members of trans and queer communities.
 This workshop evaluates historical trauma and systems of oppression in relation to trans and queer identities, who enforces the rules of legitimacy, why we feel we have to follow them, and how we can break them.

-More than Make-Up; The Art of Drag (beginner, intermediate, or advanced)
+More than Make-Up; The Art of Drag (intermediate, or advanced)